Note: This post has been updated as of September 2017.

 - Is it relevant?
 If my site is about building a business and my opt in is all about taking better photos there is a huge disconnect.
 Make sure you’re offering the right incentive to the right audience, otherwise it will conflict with your brand recognition and keep people from signing up – or worse, not coming back to the site.

-Do Your Headlines Suck?
+Question #6: Do Your Headlines Suck?

-One of the most important things I’ve done for my business is improve my copywriting.
+One of the most important things I’ve done for my business is improving my copywriting.
 It doesn’t matter how good your content or website is if you can’t get people to go there in the first place.

 So how do you do that?